Scientific Name

 Light: Most Euphorbias are sun lovers, but some will tolerate partial shade.
 Place your indoor Euphorbias on windows with southern or southeastern exposure.

 Soil: Euphorbias require well-drained soil.
 They even thrive in poor, dry soils.
-Use a commercial mixture formulated for cacti and succulents or make your own potting mix.
+Use a commercial mixture formulated for cacti and succulents, or make your own potting mix.

 Hardiness: Euphorbia misera can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.

 Fertilizing: Every Euphorbia will benefit from fertilizer.
-Apply a balanced fertilizer in a 10-10-10 NPK formulation, diluted to 1/4 strength once a week during the growing season.
+Apply a balanced fertilizer in a 10-10-10 NPK formulation, diluted to 1/4 strength weekly during the growing season.

 Learn more at How to Grow and Care for Euphorbia.